 - Gross wages paid to all employees, including commission, tips, paid leave etc. You would not include any wages paid to any employee whose principal place of residence is outside of the US or any wages paid to employees under the Families First Emergency Sick Pay or the Families First Expanded FMLA.
-If you have employees who make over \$100,000 a year you will also need to deduct the monthly portion of their salary equal to the amount they make over \$100,000.
-(Basically for the 8 weeks you will only be able to include \$15,385 of their salary.) - 8/52 of your net income from your 2019 Form 1040 Schedule C (line 31 on schedule C divided by 12 then multiply that number by 8) - Employer's share of health insurance paid for employees.
-Do not include any insurance paid for owners. - Payments made for any retirement benefits for employees i.e. 401k contributions, SEPIRA contributions etc. Do not include any retirement benefits for owners - Payment of State Unemployment Tax or SUTA assessed on your employees' wages. - Interest paid on Mortgages.

-• Rent and Utilities.
+If you have employees who make over \$100,000 a year you will also need to deduct the monthly portion of their salary equal to the amount they make over \$100,000. - (# of weeks in your covered period)/52 of your net income from your applicable Form 1040 Schedule C (line 31 on schedule C divided by 12 then multiply that number by the number of weeks in your covered period) - Employer's share of benefit premiums (health, dental, life, disability and vision) paid for employees.
+Do not include any insurance paid for owners. - Payments made for any retirement benefits for employees i.e. 401k contributions, SEPIRA contributions etc. Do not include any retirement benefits for owners - Payment of State Unemployment Tax or SUTA assessed on your employees' wages. - Interest paid on Mortgages. - Rent and Utilities. - Operation expenses such as business software, cloud computing, Human Resources and Accounting needs that facilitate business operations. - Supplier costs defined as payments to a supplier for goods that are essential to the operations of the borrower pursuant to a contract or purchase order in effect before the PPP loan is disbursed or with respect to perishable goods, in effect at any time. - Worker protection expenses defined as operating or capital expenditures to comply with public health guidance related to COVID-19. - Covered property damage costs defined as costs related to property damage or looting due to public disturbances in 2020 that are not covered by insurance or other compensation.

-To quality for loan forgiveness 60% of your PPP Loan must be used for Payroll related expenses, the other 40% may be used for Interest, Rent and Utilities.
+To quality for loan forgiveness 60% of your PPP Loan must be used for Payroll related expenses, the other 40% may be used for non-payroll expenses.